thecodeteam/scaleio-framework/.docs/user-guide/deployment-strategies.md

 scaleio-sds-[domain], and scaleio-sds-[pool].
-In the example below, the Mesos attributes create: 1) a protection domain named `mydomain` with storage pool named `mypool` consisting of the disk attached at `/dev/xvdf`, and 2) a second protection domain named `myotherdomain` with storage pool named `salwaterpool` consisting of the disk attached at `/dev/xvdg`.
+In the example below, the Mesos attributes create: 1) a protection domain named `mydomain` with storage pool named `mypool` consisting of the disk attached at `/dev/xvdf`, and 2) a second protection domain named `myotherdomain` with storage pools named `saltwaterpool` consisting of the disks attached at `/dev/xvdg` and `/dev/xvdh` and `freshwaterpool` consisting of the disk attached at `/dev/xvdi`.

 ```
 # cat /etc/mesos-slave/attributes/scaleio-sds-domains